Leonard P. Zakim Bunker Hill Memorial Bridge

 The Leonard P. Zakim Bunker Hill Memorial Bridge (/ˈzeɪkəm/; also known as "The Zakim") is a cable-stayed bridge completed in 2003 across the Charles River in Boston, Massachusetts.
-It replaces the Charlestown High Bridge, an older truss bridge constructed in the 1950s.
+It replaced the Charlestown High Bridge, an older truss bridge constructed in the 1950s.

 The bridge and connecting tunnel were built as part of the Big Dig, the largest highway construction project in the United States.
-The bridge's unique styling quickly became an icon for Boston, often featured in the backdrop of national news channels, to establish location, and included on tourist souvenirs.
+The bridge's unique styling quickly became an icon for Boston, often featured in the backdrop of national news channels to establish location, and included on tourist souvenirs.
 The bridge is commonly referred to as the "Zakim Bridge" or "Bunker Hill Bridge" by residents of nearby Charlestown.

 The Leverett Circle Connector Bridge was constructed in conjunction with the Zakim Bridge, allowing some traffic to bypass it.

 Design

 The bridge concept was designed by Swiss civil engineer Christian Menn in collaboration with bridge designer Miguel Rosales and its design was engineered by American civil engineer Ruchu Hsu with Parsons Brinckerhoff (now WSP USA).
 Wallace Floyd Associates, sub-consultants to Bechtel/Parsons Brinckerhoff, was the lead architect/urban designer and facilitated community participation during the design process.

-The bridge is a cable-stayed bridge in a harp configuration with cradles carrying each strand through their pylon.
+The bridge is a cable-stayed bridge in a harp configuration with cradles carrying each strand through its pylon.
+The top of each pylon is shaped like an obelisk, echoing the nearby Bunker Hill Monument.

 The main portion of the Zakim Bridge carries four lanes each way (northbound and southbound) of Interstate 93 (concurrent with U.S. Route 1) between the Thomas P. "Tip" O'Neill Jr. Tunnel and the elevated highway to the north.
 Two additional lanes are cantilevered outside the cables, which carry northbound traffic from the Sumner Tunnel and North End on-ramp.
 These lanes merge with the main highway north of the bridge.
 I-93 heads toward New Hampshire as the "Northern Expressway", and US 1 splits from the Interstate and travels northeast toward Massachusetts' North Shore communities, crossing the Mystic River via the Tobin Bridge.

 The 1975-built MBTA Orange Line's Haymarket North Extension tunnel lies beneath the bridge.